Clinical Trials (PDQ®)

 |Phase II||Biomarker/Laboratory analysis, Treatment||Temporarily closed||Under 22||NCI||NCI-2012-00703|

-This randomized phase II trial studies low-dose or high-dose lenalidomide to see how well it works in treating younger patients with recurrent, refractory, or progressive juvenile pilocytic astrocytomas or optic nerve pathway gliomas.
+This randomized phase II trial studies how well low-dose lenalidomide works compared with high-dose lenalidomide in treating younger patients with juvenile pilocytic astrocytomas or optic nerve pathway gliomas that have come back (recurrent), have not responded to treatment (refractory), or are growing, spreading, or getting worse (progressive).
 Lenalidomide may stop the growth of tumor cells by blocking blood flow to the tumor.
+It is not yet known whether low-dose lemalidomide is more or less effective than high-dose lenalidomide in treating patients with juvenile pilocytic astrocytomas or optic nerve pathway gliomas.

 Further Study Information